2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia

 The following schools top our list of the Most Popular Culinary Arts Associate Degree Colleges.

-Our 2023 rankings named Helms College the most popular school in Georgia for culinary arts students working on their associate degree.
-Helms College is a small private not-for-profit school located in the medium-sized city of Macon.
+Our analysis found Helms College to be the most popular school for culinary arts students who want to pursue a associate degree in Georgia.
+Helms College is a fairly small private not-for-profit school located in the city of Macon.

 Of the 27 students majoring in culinary arts at Helms College, 41% are male and 59% are female.